kabiromohd/Life_Expectancy_Prediction/README.md

 You can deploy the model on Docker locally by following these steps.
 To do so, you need to have Docker installed on your machine, then you build the image with the following command:

-NOTE: Docker must be running before your run the following commands:
+NOTE: Docker must be running before your run the following commands on Cli:

 ```
 pipenv shell